PM urged to strip UK citizenship from ‘jihadi terrorists and Assad supporters’

 “I was working for three of those five years with the then-home secretary Theresa May, who commended the work that I did at the end of those five years.
 So for her to stand there and say, ‘I haven’t done anything in law enforcement’, I dedicated five years of my life to law enforcement, locking up criminals, which is more than she can say.”

-Labour has previously said Sir Keir was asked to give advice to Hizb ut-Tahri in a legal dispute between the group and the German government, adding he did not formally represent them.
+Labour has previously said Sir Keir was asked to give advice to Hizb ut-Tahrir in a legal dispute between the group and the German government, adding he did not formally represent them.

+Sir Keir opened PMQs by welcoming the fall of the Assad regime, telling MPs: “The people of Syria suffered for far too long under his brutal regime.

+“What comes next is far from certain.
+We’ve been talking to regional and global allies to ensure that it is a political solution which protects civilians and minorities, and absolutely rejects terrorism and violence.”